Adaptive traffic management for Dynatrace Managed

 Adaptive capture control

-You can manage the quota of new entry-point distributed traces captured per minute in one of two ways:
+You can manage the quota of new entry-point distributed traces captured per minute via Adaptive capture control, both on the environment level and per process or process group.

-Setting this value too high can cause a resource shortage and increase hardware expenditures.
+Setting the environment quota and adaptive capture control values too high can cause resource shortages and increase hardware expenditures.

 You can use the preset dashboard OneAgent Traces - Adaptive traffic management to track usage and thresholds of Adaptive traffic management.